ferra-rally/CImageServer/README.md

 # CImageServer
-Image Transfomation server in C
+ HTTP Server implemented in C with image transformation capability.